Duduzane Zuma: Philanthropy

 In 2017, Zuma pledged to donate his shares of the Oakbay media companies ANN7 and The New Age to the National Youth Development Programme.

 Politics

-He announced he plans on running for president in the 29 May 2024 election as a candidate for the ANC, claiming, "I want to do something different".
+He announced he plans on running for president in the 2024 South African general election as a candidate for the ANC, claiming, "I want to do something different".

+Duduzane is a twin with Duduzile Zuma-Sambudla and they were born in Maputo, Mozambique to Jacob Zuma and his late wife Kate Mantsho.

+In August 2026, Zuma was appointed as the Deputy President of the uMkhonto weSizwe Party (MKP).
+He does not hold a seat in Parliament.